A Land Remembered: Characters

 Son of Tawanda and Zech.
-Although ridiculed by other children in his village because of his white father, he was respected by the adults because of his MacIvey blood.
+Although ridiculed by other children in his village because of his white father, he is respected by the adults because of his MacIvey blood.
 When Zech visits the village, the two bond.
 When he is 15, he sees his father again, now with his other son, Sol, and the two brothers start to bond.
 Toby later becomes the village chief and has three children with his wife, Minnie.
 He comes to hate Sol for ruining the forest, and the two avoid contact for almost half a century.
 He sees Sol again when Sol is about to die, making his peace with his half-brother.